Best Pets for Children: Top 10 Animals for Kids and Their Link to Business Success

 number 4 pet for children - gerbil

-Being a small size children learn how to handle gerbils gently, teaching them empathy as well as responsibility and the importance of routine.
+Due to their small size, children learn how to handle gerbils gently, teaching them empathy as well as responsibility and the importance of routine.
 Gerbils have a friendly nature, teaching children patience, calmness and keen observation skills.

 Although small, gerbils do love to move around allowing children to learn adaptability as well as encouraging physical activity.
-With a life span of 5-8 years, gerbils are excellent companions through a child’s younger life.
+With a life span of 5-8 years, gerbils make great children’s pets and are excellent companions through a child’s younger life.

 Despite being social creatures, guinea pigs have a very gentle nature.
 They encourage creative thinking through imaginative play.
-However, they also teach children how to respect the vulnerability of an animal that needs gentle handling.
+However, they also teach children how to respect the vulnerability of an animal that needs gentle handling (as their size makes them appear as easy to handle pets).
 Guinea pigs only need to be fed their pellets once a day, making them a great pet to learn responsibility while still being low maintenance.
-Guinea pigs are the perfect option to ease younger children into the responsibilities of being a pet owner with a shorter lifespan of 5-7 years.
+Guinea pigs are the perfect option to ease younger children into the responsibilities of being a pet parent with a shorter lifespan of 5-7 years.

 number 6 pet for children - mouse